Quiz marketing that captures leads and converts them

 - Branching beats long flat quizzes.
 Four to six questions per branch outperforms a twelve-question linear quiz almost every time.

-- The result page is the campaign.
+- The result page is the engagement.
 Spend more design time on it than on the questions; it is where the money is made.

 - First-party preference data from a quiz is the most valuable list asset a marketer builds in 2026.
 Treat it that way.